Turkey's Invasion of Syria Worsens A Humanitarian Crisis

 And according to UNICEF, a water pumping station that serves 400,000 people was attacked late Thursday and taken out of service.

-"The situation on the ground is becoming increasingly dire, and once again civilians are paying the highest price," Misty Buswell, Middle East policy director at the International Rescue Committee, said in a statement Friday afternoon.
+"The situation on the ground is becoming increasingly dire, and once again, civilians are paying the highest price," Misty Buswell, Middle East policy director at the International Rescue Committee, said in a statement Friday afternoon.
 "There are already reports of [water] shortages in some rural areas, with possibly much worse to be seen in a few days if services are not able to get back up and running soon."

 UNICEF, IRC, CARE International and some other groups have temporarily suspended services in the border area, evacuated foreign staff and asked local staff to remain home.

-If humanitarian services continue to be cut off, the situation could quickly worsen, Karl Schembri, a spokesperson for the Norweigian Refugee Council, told NPR.
+If humanitarian services continue to be cut off, the situation could quickly worsen, Karl Schembri, a spokesperson for the Norwegian Refugee Council, told NPR.

 "These people are already under extreme duress," he says.
 "There are a lot of displaced-persons camps there that are completely dependent on aid services, and if they are cut off, that would put lives at immediate risk."

-By Friday, Turkish troops had captured several Kurdish villages and blocked roads between others, the Associated Press reported.
+By Friday, Turkish troops had captured several Kurdish villages and blocked roads between others, The Associated Press reported.
 Riots broke out at Al-Hol, a camp near the border that was used to detain the wives and children of suspected Islamic State fighters.

 Many of the displaced people are fleeing south, deeper into Syria, says Aleksandar Milutinovic, Syria country director for CARE.
 As the situation unfolds, it may become difficult to keep them from unintentionally winding up back in harm's way, squeezed between the Turkish offensive and the civil war.